Reykjavik Old Harbour

 What to see at Old Harbour?

-• Reykjavik Maritime Museum: opened in 2005 in a former fish freezing factory, this museum showcases Icelandic maritime and fishing history from early settlement to the modern day.
+• Reykjavik Maritime Museum: opened in 2005 in a former fish-freezing factory, this museum showcases Icelandic maritime and fishing history from early settlement to the modern day.
 A recent addition to its exhibitions is the Óðinn, a former coast guard ship moored next to the museum and open for guided tours.
-Entry to both is 2,660 kr (US$ 19) for adults, and free for City Card holders.
+Entry to both is 2,660 kr (US$ 19.40) for adults, and free for City Card holders.

 • Reykjavik Art Museum: this museum is spread across three buildings: Kjarvalsstaðir and Ásmundarsafn near Laugardalur, and Hafnarhús, by the harbour.
 Housed in a former port warehouse, the gallery contains an extensive collection of Icelandic and international avant-garde art.
 All are free for City Card holders.

-• Saga Museum: delve into Icelandic history exploring the Viking sagas of the past through wax figures and carefully designed sets and learn about Iceland's early settlements in a way that mixes the truth with legends.
-While it can be interesting, The Settlement Center in Borgarness is more educational.
-Adults 2,200 kr (US$ 15.70).
+• Saga Museum: delve into Icelandic history exploring the Viking sagas of the past through wax figures and carefully designed sets, and learn about Iceland's early settlements in a way that mixes the truth with legends.
+While it can be interesting, The Settlement Center in Borgarness is fairly educational.
+An adult ticket costs 2,200 kr (US$ 16).

 • Minør: while Iceland has no public railway system, it is possible to see an old steam locomotive in Reykjavik.
 The Minør was used in the early 20th century to transport small loads from one side of the Old Harbour to the other.